klaviyo/klaviyo-react-native-sdk/README.md

 1. Import libraries such as [`@react-native-firebase/messaging`](https://www.npmjs.com/package/@react-native-firebase/messaging) to your react native project.
 The below instructions are specific for `@react-native-firebase/messaging` library.
 2. Import Firebase iOS SDK to your iOS project.
 Setup instructions can be found [here](https://firebase.google.com/docs/ios/setup).
-3. Please note that on iOS these libraries perform method swizzling, which may cause issues with other libraries that also perform method swizzling.
+3. In order for the Klaviyo SDK to handle push opens via the notification center delegate methods, we need to disable method swizzling for the Firebase SDK.
 For more information on this, please refer to the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/ios/client).
-In order for the Klaviyo SDK to handle push opens, we need to disable method swizzling for the Firebase SDK.
-This can be done by adding the following to your `Info.plist`:
+Disabling method swizzling be done by adding the following to your `Info.plist`:

 ```xml
 <key>FirebaseAppDelegateProxyEnabled</key>